codemann8/alttpr_codetracker_codemann8/README.md

 # CodeTracker Full Tracker Package for EmoTracker

 ## Overview:
-This package is meant to encompass all aspects that are desired or missing from the existing array of ALTTPR packages.
+This package is meant to encompass all aspects that are desired or missing from the existing array of LttP packages.
 The intention of this package is to be a complete package, to include and cover almost all ways you can play the game, such as entrance rando, mystery multiworld, door rando, and custom ROM hacks.

 ## Features:
 - All variants (Standard, Keysanity, Inverted, etc) have been combined into one variant where your game mode is set by toggling settings.
 This allows for Mystery Multiworld support where you don't have to disconnect EmoTracker from the multiworld to change to a different variant (losing all your marked off locations)